-- Only RHEL 7.2 and 7.1 are supported.
-RHEL 7.0 is not supported. - Only new installations of RHEL 7.2 and 7.1 are supported by Cloudera.
-For upgrades to RHEL 7.1 or 7.2, contact your OS vendor and see Does Red Hat support upgrades between major versions of Red Hat Enterprise Linux? - SLES SUSE Linux Enterprise Server 11, 64-bit.
+- The hosts must have at least 10 GB RAM. - You must have root or password-less sudo access to the hosts. - If using root, the hosts must accept the same root password. - The hosts must have Internet access to allow the wizard to install software from archive.cloudera.com. - Run a supported OS: - See CDH 5 and Cloudera Manager 5 Requirements and Supported Versions. - SLES SUSE Linux Enterprise Server 11, 64-bit.
 Service Pack 2 or higher is required.
-The Updates repository must be active and SUSE Linux Enterprise Software Development Kit 11 SP1 is required. - Debian Wheezy (7.0 and 7.1), 64-bit - Ubuntu Trusty (14.04) and (Precise) 12.04, 64-bit
+The Updates repository must be active and SUSE Linux Enterprise Software Development Kit 11 SP1 is required. - Debian Wheezy (7.0 and 7.1), 64-bit. - Ubuntu Trusty (14.04) and (Precise) 12.04, 64-bit.

-If your environment does not satisfy these requirements, the procedure described in this guide may not be appropriate for you.
-For information about other Cloudera Manager installation options and requirements, see Installation Overview.
+If your environment does not satisfy these requirements, the procedure described in this guide might not work.
+For information about other Cloudera Manager installation options and requirements, see Installing Cloudera Manager and CDH.